Many sexual assault reports in Minnesota are poorly investigated.

 Shown in her new apartment, where

-she moved after she was raped
+she moved after she

 EEven in plain clothes, at 6-foot-1 and with a shaved head, Heinrich has a formidable presence.
 But the 51-year-old investigator is also a father of 10, including seven foster children, some with disabilities.
 He guesses he has handled about 50 sexual assault cases in his career, though he hasn’t taken much specialized training in adult sex crimes.
 His specialty is computer forensics and arson, but he’s known for a calm, nonjudgmental interviewing style that sets people at ease.